Advancing the Polyurethanes Industry

 Membership into the Center for the Polyurethanes Industry (CPI) is open to all segments of the polyurethanes industry, including raw material producers, systems suppliers, processing machinery and equipment manufacturers, as well as users of polyurethane materials who manufacture flexible or rigid foams, coatings, adhesives, sealants or elastomers.

-There are three types of CPI membership: Steering Membership, General Membership and Associate Membership.
+There are four types of CPI membership: Steering Membership, General Membership, Associate Membership and Affiliate Membership.